-Should the Tories, Labour or even the Greens seize three of the 11 Lib Dem seats up for grabs, the cabinet, which has governed the district for three years, would be replaced probably by a coalition.
+Should the Tories, Labour or even the Greens seize three of the 11 Lib Dem seats up for grabs, the cabinet, which has governed the district for three years, would be replaced probably by a

-After last year's poll the Lib Dems had an overall majority of four seats but the Conservatives won nearly 3,000 more votes and the party will be hoping to translate its popularity into gains this time.
+After last year's poll the Lib Dems had an overall majority of four seats but the Conservatives won nearly 3,000 more votes and the party will be hoping to translate its popularity into gains this

 The most vulnerable Lib Dem looks like cabinet member Chris Oxley, representing Wheathampstead where a tied poll last year was decided by drawing pencils.